wederfabricio/blackthorn/README.md

 - Using dotenv to configure environment variables;
 - Using tsconfig-paths to configure `paths` correctly to Nodemon;

+### Database

+- MongoDB as selected database;
+- mongo-express, a web-based MongoDB admin interface to show collections;

 ### Tests

 - Jest test framework with ts-jest;